Road Trip: Tampa to Boca Raton

 Stretch your legs at Carlin Park in Jupiter and John D. MacArthur Beach State Park.
 The former has walking trails galore plus beachside courts for volleyball and racquet sports.
 John D. MacArthur Beach is a serene spot to try your hand at paddleboarding, snorkeling (schools of tarpon and snook are a regular sight) or kayaking.

-Known as simply Boca, this smart southeast Atlantic coast enclave has fantastic vacation credentials; think posh boutiques, impressive golf courses and wonderful museums.
+Known simply as Boca, this smart southeast Atlantic coast enclave has fantastic vacation credentials; think posh boutiques, impressive golf courses and wonderful museums.
 The city’s beaches — the pick being Red Reef Park and Spanish River Park — are pristine, with clear azure waters that will tempt you in for an afternoon dip.

 South Beach Park’s 24.5 acres has three different areas for swimming and is also a great place to go if you enjoy birdwatching.
 Look out for herons, spoonbills and egrets.